Extravi/server-security/README.md

 	HostName 127.0.0.1
 ```

-After you've added those lines, you can ssh into your server using
+After you've added those lines, you can ssh into your server using:

 ```bash
 ssh example